 “My wife took a test during her pregnancy, and it was positive for Down syndrome.
 I knew nothing about the disorder – and I made no effort to learn.
 I just focused on the fact that children with that diagnosis have intellectual challenges, and I was afraid her needs would alter our lives – actually, I thought she would ruin our lives…… It’s hard now to comprehend how I could have been so closed-minded.”

 “But your wife saw things differently.”

 “That’s right.
 Down syndrome did not matter to her.
 She wanted her baby no matter what.
 But I couldn’t accept that we were not going to have the child I thought we would.
 The child I wanted.
-We immediately starting fighting about whether or not she should get an abortion.
+We immediately started fighting about whether or not she should get an abortion.
 I wanted the pregnancy terminated as quickly as possible – but, thank God, she refused.”

 Dan looked down at his left hand where his wedding ring should be.
 “I can’t begin to imagine what I put my wife through.
-This was supposed to the happiest moment of her life, but I took away all of her joy about becoming a mother.”
+This was supposed to be the happiest moment of her life, but I took away all of her joy about becoming a mother.”

 Amanda was shocked by what she was hearing, but she did not indicate what she was thinking.

 “My wife begged me to stay through the pregnancy.
 She was convinced that once I held my daughter in my arms, I would fall in love with her.”